mineshkothari/fullstack/README.md

 **Disqus API**

-Google Chrome's console throws a warning messing in the console when viewing blog posts.
+Google Chrome's console throws a warning message in the console when viewing blog posts.
 I have been unable to debug the exact cause of this but will be looking into this in the near future.

 ```console
 The resource https://c.disquscdn.com/next/embed/common.bundle.505b628fe4a369d7faa766dd8c23b076.js was preloaded using link preload but not used within a few seconds from the window's load event.
 Please make sure it has an appropriate `as` value and it is preloaded intentionally.